rshn/grading-helper/README.md

 How to use this code:

-1) The only thing you need so you can use this program is to have Python 3 installed on your computer.
+1) The only thing you need so you can use this program is to have Python (2.x or 3.x) installed on your computer.
-If you are a fan of Python 2.7 or any 2.x, just go through the grading_helper.py and change 'print(whatever)' to 'print whatever' in the file.
-I did not use anything specific to Python 3.

 2) When you want to grade follow these steps,

 **Step 1.** Go to the Assignment in Sakai and click on Download All which will give you a bulk_download.zip file.